What's a QR Code?

 Let's start with something simple - a poster.

-So next time you do a poster on a person, place or thing, think about adding QRcodes - that take up hardly any space - to enhance what you are showing.
+So next time you do a poster on a person, place or thing, think about adding QRcodes - that take up hardly any space at all - to enhance what you are showing.
 To make your own codes, go to Kaywa (http://qrcode.kaywa.com/) to generate several QR codes that relate to your topic.
 You'll see that you can create them in several different sizes, so you'll want to decide what will work best for the poster you have in mind.

 Copy the codes to your desktop if you are doing your poster on the computer or print the codes on labels if you are making your poster on poster board.
 For digital posters, place the codes on your poster and add any text and images you want.
 When using poster board, paste the codes onto your poster (address labels work well) and complete the rest of the poster.